project-sunbird/sunbird.org-docs/developer-docs/installation/configuring_userprofile.md

 ## Overview

-Since Sunbird release-1.11, user profile configurations are maintained in system_settings table in cassandra
+In Sunbird Release 1.11, user profile configuration is supported which is maintained in system_settings table in cassandra.

 ## Prerequisites